zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 ## Scenario 5: Allow access to an ECS instance over HTTP or HTTPS service {#allowHttp .section}

-If you have built a website on your instance and expect your users to visit the site over HTTP or HTTPS service, add any one of the following rules.
+If you have built a website on your instance and want users to visit the site over HTTP or HTTPS service, add any one of the following rules.

 -   VPC

-    To allow all public IP addresses to access your site, add any one of the following rules.
+    To allow any public IP addresses access your site, add any one of the following rules.

     |NIC|Rule Direction|Authorization Policy|Protocol Type|Port Range|Authorization Type|Authorization Object|Priority|
     |:--|:-------------|:-------------------|:------------|:---------|:-----------------|:-------------------|:-------|